 It is fair to say that 2020 has been a year like no other.

 The devasting impact of the global Covid-19 pandemic has made life feel more vulnerable than ever.
-As well as being a significant threat to our very existence, for many it has also been a massive burden economically.
+As well as being a significant threat to our very existence, for many, it has also been a massive burden economically.
 Every age across the board has felt some sort of impact, with adults wearing face masks daily, to a kids face mask being a staple in lunch boxes when they return back to school.
 The way of life has changed for a period of time, and no one is too sure when it will completely end.

 As teachers, the impact of Covid has been significant, as the way we operate has had to evolve and adapt.
 On occasions, it seems like we have had to become health care workers and hygiene experts, as well as educators.

 As a result of life feeling more fragile, there has been a significant increase worldwide in people taking out life insurance policies from somewhere like Geico Life Insurance to protect their loved ones financially, whatever the future may hold.

 We thought it would be a good idea to investigate whether teachers need life insurance and if so, how to best save on monthly premiums in 2021…